mamf92/mamf92/README.md

 ## ✨ A Few Highlights

 - 👨‍🏫 Former teacher, now applying my skills to create intuitive UI and accessible UX
-- 🔍 Accessibility-focused: Ensuring alternative modes of navigating the UI with skip-links and
+- 🔍 Accessibility-focused: Ensuring alternative modes of navigating the UI
 - 🏳️‍🌈 Building inclusive web experiences with a focus on community and usability

 ---